uvarc/rc-website/content/userinfo/microservices.md

 <p class="lead"><span class="badge badge-default">2</span> The easiest and most common way to run microservices is inside of containers.</p>

 - We teach workshops on containers and how to use them.
-Browse the course overview for <a href="https://learning.rc.virginia.edu/tag/containers/" target="_new">Building Containers for Rivanna</a> at your own pace.
+Browse the course overview for <a href="https://learning.rc.virginia.edu/tag/containers/" target="_new">Building Containers for the HPC System</a> at your own pace.
 - Docker provides an excellent [Getting Started](https://docs.docker.com/get-started/) tutorial.
 - Users may inject `ENV` environment variables and encrypted secrets into containers at runtime.
 This means sensitive information does not need to be written into your container.